 Setting up Touché/Lié in FL Studio

-Unfortunately, FL Studio doesn't by standard forward the MIDI CCs coming from Touché to our companion app Lié.
-Therefore, we have to map the MIDI CCs that Lié needs to function correctly (namely MIDI CC #16, 17, 18 and 19) manually to the four dimensions of movement on Touché.
+Unfortunately, by default, FL Studio does not forward the MIDI CCs that come from Touché to our companion app Lié.
+Therefore, we have to manually map the MIDI CCs that Lié needs to function to the Touché (SE) hardware.
+These are MIDI CCs #16, 17, 18 and 19 for the four axes, plus 80 and 81 for the preset buttons.

 Good news is that you only have to do it once - and that it is quite easy to do.
 Please follow the steps below: